-As a presenter, it’s important to look your best when facing an audience.
+As a presenter, it’s important to always look your best.
 You want to come off as respectable, professional, and trustworthy.
 As much as we’d like to think otherwise, these things can be interpreted from the way you dress.

 Only about 9% of American companies require employees to be in business formal clothes.
-For everyone else who doesn’t fall into that group, business casual is the way to go.
+Business casual is usually the way to go.
 For men, opt for slacks or corduroy pants paired with a button down shirt.
 You can also put on a blazer, sport coat, or sweater.

 For shoes, go with something that’s “relaxed but elegant” in the same conservative colors mentioned above.
 On the other hand, tailored trousers do the trick for women.
 Pair them with an interesting but modest top.
-You can also go with a conservative dress or skirt, if you want.
+You may also go with a conservative dress or skirt.
 Wear heels that aren’t too high (more on this later), or sleek-looking flats.

 Lastly, it’s important that your presentation wear is polished to the very last detail.
 Make sure your clothes are well-pressed.
 Don’t wear something that has a tear or is missing a button.